 Ask your young kids to freely express thoughts and emotions through collaborative play using toy blocks.
 Also, spending time playing with your kids promotes a good parent and child bonding experience.

 Children who are skilled in building blocks tend to become better in mathematics.
-One study showed that students performed better in mathematics because of spending more free time in building or construction play word problems.
+One study on Research Gate showed that students performed better in mathematics because of spending more free time in building or construction play word problems.